staceygillespie/DreamBig/content/projects/machine-embroidery.md

 **My first Kimberbell Bench Pillow!**

 I wanted to work on a quilt project with my sisters.
 We decided to make this cute [Hoppy Easter Bench Pillow]().
 You can get this in an Embroidery version or a sewing version.
-You can get the patterns and kits at your local quilt shop.  we bought our kits [here](https://mygirlfriendsquiltshoppe.com/product/kimberbell-hoppy-easter-bench-pillow-kit/).
+You can get the patterns and kits at your local quilt shop.
+We bought our kits [here](https://mygirlfriendsquiltshoppe.com/product/kimberbell-hoppy-easter-bench-pillow-kit/).
+My sisters used the sewing version since they don't have embroidery machines.

 ![](/images/easter-bench-pillow-done.jpg)![](/images/easter-bench-pillow-pieces.jpg)![](/images/easterbechpillowunsewn.jpg)